lordvanhaydn/2022_qutech_challenge/README.md

 ## Presentation

-Our presentation can be found {here}(https://1drv.ms/p/s!AhmabPzKf3o1hbgXwCDZUexX_k4nCg?e=cwiiCY)
+Our presentation can be found here: (https://1drv.ms/p/s!AhmabPzKf3o1hbgXwCDZUexX_k4nCg?e=cwiiCY)

 ## Team: Qurnalism

 Nils, Stefan, Paul, Tobias

+## Motivation

+As international tensions get real, it is becoming more important to be able to send encrypted messages.
+Imagine an Journalist, how wants to send a very dilicate article to his or her publisher.
+The article might be of as much importance, that no one than the publisher should read the article.
+And for that, quantum key exchange can become usable.
+If quantum networks, as for example the European Quantum Network form Delft, become more wide spread, such that the reporter can access such a network, the communication and key exchange using Quantum Technologies can become reality.
+In this work, we investigated in how far such a communication protocol can be realized.
+For that we used the Quantum Inspire platform

 ## Abstract

-Secure messaging is important in multiple sectors.
-With the rise of quantum computers, the only way to ensure fully encrypted messaging is to use Quantum Key Distribution.
+With the rise of quantum computers, one way to ensure fully encrypted messaging is to use Quantum Key Distribution.
 Our library implements a modified version of the BB84 protocol on a Quantum Inspire system.
 It also offers the framework for two parties to connect to our interface and exchange messages.
 We also included a quantum-based random number generator for truly random numbers and a quantum-secure error check by comparison of two hash-functions.

 ## Structure of the repository